beartype/beartype/doc/src/faq.rst

   work, we didn't have to.
 Bless your runtime API, @patrick-kidger.

 * You mind adding an additional mandatory runtime dependency to your app.
-In this case, prefer :ref:`beartype validators <api:beartype.vale>`.
+In this case, prefer :ref:`beartype validators <vale:vale>`.
 For example, validate callable parameters and returns as either floating-point *or* integral PyTorch tensors via the `functional validator factory beartype.vale.Is[...] <beartype.vale.Is_>`__: